phd4hd/SRH-HS-HD/README.md

 A short introduction of myself can be found [in these slides](introduction_dillinger.pdf)

-# Building a fullstack application
+# Building a full stack application

-A fullstack application consist of more than one software components, normally a backend and a frontend.
+A full stack application consist of more than one software components, normally a backend and a frontend.
 In most cases the backend handles to connection to a database (e.g. MongoDB) and the frontend consist of an user interface (e.g. website).

 This application is about books borrowed from [Open Library](https://openlibrary.org/) and their reviews.